Can You File Bankruptcy to Stop Wage Garnishments? Understanding Wage Garnishment Laws To Protect Your Earnings

-After sending default notices and phone calls, if the person doesn’t bring the account current, eventually the credit card issuer will sue the person for the amount due.
+After someone has defaulted debts, if the person doesn’t bring the account current, eventually the credit card issuer will start with sending demand for payment.
+If after sending notices for payment the entire debt arrears has not been cured, the creditors (or collection agencies) will likely sue the person for the amount due.
 Maybe the person appears in court and defends the case, maybe they don’t.
 For purposes of this article, let’s assume that the credit card issuer wins in court.
 They are awarded a money judgment for the amount they are suing for.

 Can you file bankruptcy to stop wage garnishments?